 Located in Fairfield County, Fairfield University is in the middle of a high-density concentration of hardware and software industries and businesses; nearly 40 Fortune 500 companies are headquartered within 50 miles of the campus.
 This environment provides opportunities for studies of real-world problems in courses and in the capstone professional project required by the graduate programs, and for advancement and employment of Fairfield graduates.
 Our various programs offer many opportunities for our students to pursue their special interests and grow professionally and personally.

-I am pleased to extend a warm welcome to all who choose to undertake the exciting adventure of graduate education in the School of Engineering at Fairfield University.
+I am pleased to extend a warm welcome to all who choose to undertake the exciting adventure of graduate education in the School of Engineering and Computing at Fairfield University.

 Dean, School of Engineering and Computing

-The School of Engineering has laboratories, classrooms, administrative offices, and faculty offices in the Rudolph F. Bannow Science Center.
+The School of Engineering and Computing has laboratories, classrooms, administrative offices, and faculty offices in the Rudolph F. Bannow Science Center.
 The school’s laboratories and classrooms are served by the Fairfield University computer network.

 The School continuously assesses evaluates and improves its academic programs and facilities.
 This process includes identifying the constituencies and stakeholders of the engineering programs, determining which learning goals and program objectives are compatible with the needs of those constituencies, crafting curriculum content, and developing resources to satisfy student learning and development in accord with those needs.

-The School of Engineering maintains an appropriate balance of faculty in each discipline within the School, and strives to create an environment conducive to faculty development and consistent with achieving excellence in pedagogy, applied research, and professional advancement.
+The School of Engineering and Computing maintains an appropriate balance of faculty in each discipline within the School, and strives to create an environment conducive to faculty development and consistent with achieving excellence in pedagogy, applied research, and professional advancement.
 The School also maintains a close working relationship with industry through its Executive Advisory Board and other conduits, to better understand the needs of the engineering workplace, and draws from its network of practitioners in the engineering disciplines for assistance in program development and assessment.